Azure/azureml-examples/cli/endpoints/online/custom-container/r/README.md

+---
+page_type: sample
+languages:
+- azurecli
+products:
+- azure-machine-learning
+description: Learn how to deploy an R model as an Azure Machine Learning managed online endpoint
+---

 # Deploying R models as Azure Machine Learning managed online endpoints

 This folder contains the assets that are called from [deploy-r.sh](../../../../deploy-r.sh) to deploy an R model as a managed online endpoint in Azure Machine Learning.
 This README explains how to modify the assets in this folder to deploy your own R model.